epfl-lara/stainless/core/src/sphinx/intro.rst

 are designed to work well with automated reasoning and Stainless's language fragment.

-In addition to this pure fragment, Stainless supports the :ref:`XLang <xlang>` extension, which enables Stainless to work on a richer subset of Scala, including imperative features.
+In addition to this pure fragment, Stainless supports certain `imperative <imperative.rst>`_ features.
-Features introduced by :ref:`XLang <xlang>` are handled by translation into Pure Scala concepts.
+Features thus introduced are handled by translation into Pure Scala concepts.
 They are often more than just syntactic sugar, because some of them require significant modification of the original program, such as